-What is a car insurance premium?
+What is an insurance premium?

 When you sign up with a car insurance company, the price of your policy is known as your premium.

-How do I pay for my premium?
+How do I pay for my car insurance premium?

 How do car insurance companies set my premium price?